 Verification of New Technologies Chalmers University of Technology Description of the practice In order to assess possible ways of commercializing research results and new technologies, a verification project is performed.
 The technology is evaluated from a technical, market, intellectual property and business perspective.
-The technical verification is often performed by the researchers themselves in cooperation with Chalmers University of Technology, while CIT performs the market, IP and business verification to find possible ways for commercialization.
+The technical verification is often performed by the researchers themselves in cooperation with Chalmers Industrial Technologies Foundation (CIT), while CIT performs the market, IP and business verification to find possible ways for commercialization.
 The process is often funded publicly, through the means of competitive funds.
-HEI' units involved Chalmers University of Technology as unit in cha Researchers behind the idea Experienced professionals at CIT • Expected effect New applications and innovations are created from Technologies are verified before any spin-off compublic increases the chances of success.
-Other information The practice is used whenever applicable.
+HEI' units involved Chalmers Industrial Technologies Foundation (C Researchers behind the idea Experienced professionals at CIT CIT) as unit in charge Expected effect New applications and innovations are created from Technologies are verified before any spin-off com which increases the chances of success. n research results. pany or similar is created, Other information The practice is used whenever applicable.